Moe-404/Full-GitOps-Pipeline-on-AWS/README.md

 - Jenkins pipeline for secure image builds, security scanning, and GitOps-ready deployments
 - ArgoCD and Argo Image Updater to enable automated deployments from GitHub
 - Secure secret management with External Secrets Operator and AWS Secrets Manager
+- TLS-enabled Ingress with cert-manager and Let's Encrypt using nip.io
+- Centralized logging using Fluent Bit, Elasticsearch, and Kibana
+- Cluster monitoring and alerting via Prometheus and Grafana
 - A complete example application stack featuring a Node.js web app, MySQL, and Redis

 ---